Q: What degree options are available through MEDEX?

 Starting with the 2018/19 application cycle, MEDEX is no longer accepting applications to the BCHS degree option.
 All applicants must be eligible to apply to the Master’s degree option to qualify to apply to MEDEX.

-MEDEX has campus locations in Seattle, Spokane, Tacoma and Anchorage, AK.
+MEDEX has campus locations in Seattle, Spokane, Tacoma, Anchorage, AK, and Hawaii.

 Q: What if I don’t have a campus location preference?
 Can I go anywhere?